Dating can be scary

 On dating apps it’s easy to hide behind a persona, so when it comes to going on an actual date I still have the fear of revealing my true self.
 However, from my experience, usually it’s much better in real life than it is in my head.
 I want to share my latest experience and show, for anyone in a similar situation, that it isn’t always bad.

 I recently matched with a girl on Hinge.
 We started chatting and after a couple of days I asked for her number.
 All was going well so I asked if she wanted to go on a date.
 It’s inevitable at this stage that it becomes very apparent to me that she isn’t aware that I have a stammer.
 I’m always unsure whether or not to mention it on my profile so I didn’t do it — I don’t want it to define me but I also think that it is helpful to put it out in the open before we do meet.
-I’ve found that if I don’t, I subconsciously try to hide it and it not only makes it worse, it also means I don’t say what I want to say and don’t show my true personality.
+I’ve found that if I don’t, I subconsciously try to hide it and it not only makes me stammer more, it also means I don’t say what I want to say and don’t show my true personality.

 If someone doesn’t want to date me because of my stammer, then that’s fine, but if they are that shallow then they don’t deserve to date me anyway.